Skip to content

 Documentation

-This project uses MkDocs with the Material theme to build and serve documentation.
+This project uses MkDocs with the Material theme to build and serve its documentation.

 pip3 install -r requirements.txt

-For detailed platform-specific installation instructions (macOS, Linux, Windows) and troubleshooting, see the Documentation Development section of the Development Guide
+For detailed platform-specific installation instructions and troubleshooting, see Documentation Development.

 Code of Conduct